 You can request digitisations from books not yet held by the Library - we will buy a copy to allow for scanning (if permitted).

 If you are creating or updating a Resource List yourself

 If you include chapter/extract details in the Public note the Library will try to provide a scan if no e-book is available.

 - Add a Priority tag (Essential or Recommended)

-- Add a Public note with information about the required extracts - include page ranges and the chapter title, if there is one, as pagination can vary between editions
+- Add a Public note with information about the required extract - include page ranges and the chapter title, if there is one, as pagination can vary between editions

-- Put multiple chapter requests or additional information in 'Library Discussion' in the right-hand panel - add a note in the expandable box and then click 'Submit comment'
+- Add any additional information using 'Library Discussion' in the right-hand panel - add a note in the expandable box and then click 'Submit comment'

-- When you have finished all editing, click the ‘Request a Library review’ button
+- When you have finished all editing, click the ‘Request Library Review’ button

 If the Library will be creating or updating your Resource List

 - Provide a list of the course resources with full references